- After assuming power in March 2025, Namibia’s President Netumbo Nandi-Ndaitwah has prioritised resolving Namibia’s socioeconomic constraints.

 Why is Netumbo Nandi-Ndaitwah HOT?

-In her inaugural speech, NNN also made clear what were going to be the central tenets of her five-year mandate.
-She wants No more business as usual”, appealing to her party, the South West Africa People’s Organisation (SWAPO), which has governed since independence in 1990, to move beyond past inaction and corruption scandals.
+In her inaugural speech, NNN also made the central tenets of her five-year mandate clear.
+She wants “No more business as usual”, appealing to her party, the South West Africa People’s Organisation (SWAPO), which has governed since independence in 1990, to move beyond past inaction and corruption scandals.

-Under this view, two ministers have been dismissed over allegations of inappropriate conduct, signalling internal discipline within the executive and reinforcing her pledge of “no more business as usual”.
+Under this directive, two ministers have been dismissed over allegations of inappropriate conduct, signalling internal discipline within the executive and reinforcing her pledge of “no more business as usual”.
 Mac-Albert Hengari was sacked in April 2025 from the Ministry of Agriculture amid allegations of misconduct and Natangwe Ithete, Minister of Industries, Mines and Energy, and also deputy prime minister, was removed from office in October 2025 after a disagreement with NNN over an alleged unauthorised renewal of an oil license.

 After Ithete’s removal, NNN appointed a close political associate, Frans Kapofi, and also vowed to take control over the oil sector herself, assuming oversight of the ministry’s competencies.
 This has raised constitutional concerns and has been denounced by the opposition.
 It is too soon to know whether the judiciary will intervene.